supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 # 800s

-The Old English Daniel | Anonymous | ~800 lines
+The Martyrology of Oengus | St. Oengus of Tallaght | ~2,400 lines The Old English Daniel | Anonymous | ~800 lines
 The Old Saxon Genesis | Anonymous | ~300 lines survive (the original was probably ~5,500 lines) St. Elene | Cynewulf | ~1,300 lines